gekkekoe/esphome-ecodan-hp/odin/ODIN_MANUAL.md

 - **Hardware Overrides:** ODIN optimizes the schedule, but it cannot override the heat pump's physical safety limits or hard-coded triggers.
 For instance, if someone takes a very long shower and the tank temperature hits the physical drop point, the heat pump will start immediately to recover the tank, regardless of ODIN's cost plan.
 - **FTC5 / FTC4 (firmware > 12.01):** FTC5 and FTC4 do not provide 'real-time' energy consumption numbers.
 Asgard will use the daily reported consumption as a fallback.
 Please be advised that the energy consumption bar per hour will not display a value.
 It is recommended to install **an** energy meter and **link it** in Asgard.
 Then you will be able to see the hourly energy consumption.
 - **High Resolution Temperature Sensor:** It is recommended to use a temperature sensor with a **0.1°C** resolution.
 ODIN will be able to observe temperature changes faster and react accordingly.
+- **Legionella Prevention:** Odin has no control over Legionella Prevention.

 ---